9 Top-Rated Dual Fuel Generators: Which Best Dual Fuel Inverter Generator Is Best For You?

 The trade-offs, of course, will be the noise output – it’s around 76db!
 It’s not going to be whisper-quiet or normal conservation level like our budget choice.
 You’ll have to cover your ears with pillows or put headphones on when you have this generator operational at night time.
 We won’t be surprised that you have to speak louder when you’re standing beside it.

 And, don’t expect it to be portable because it is already 209 pounds without fuel!
 If you ever bring this to your next RV trip, consider getting a ramp or having an extra pair of hands to help you.

 Performance-wise, this dual fuel generator has a better spec sheet than the top choice.
-Both models even have a close price margin, both being in the $900 mark.
+Both models even have a close price margin.
 This unit also has an electric start, but it doesn’t have a remote start option.
 That small detail, plus the fact that it’s super heavy, dragged down this otherwise fuel-efficient generator.

 Do you like camping but like having the comfort of electronics?
 Trust us.
 The Champion RV Ready generator is the best dual fuel inverter generator – it has over 1,700 dual fuel inverter generator reviews

 Despite its 1.6 gallon tank, this generator has a running power output 500W below the budget pick.
 That’s a big difference, considering the fuel tank of the Westinghouse WGen3600DF is over twice as big.
 And you only have an 8% decrease from the maximum output.